7th Bomb Wing: B-36 era

 On 17 November 1947, the 7th Bombardment Wing, Very Heavy was organized at Fort Worth Army Air Field, Texas as part of the United States Air Force's wing base reorganization, in which combat groups and all supporting units on a base were assigned to a single wing.
 The wing mission was to organize and train a force capable of immediate and sustained long range offensive warfare and operations in any part of the world.
 The 7th Bombardment Group, flying Boeing B-29 Superfortresses became its operational component.
 The wing's mission was to prepare for global strategic bombardment in the event of hostilities.
 Under various designations, the 7th Bomb Wing flew a wide variety of aircraft at the base until it moved in 1993.

 Starting in June 1948 the wing received the first five Convair B-36A Peacemakers.
 The B-36As were delivered unarmed and were used for training and crew conversion.
 The first B-36 was designated the "City of Fort Worth" (AF Serial No. 44-92015), and was assigned to the 492d Bombardment Squadron.
 When the wing base organization was made permanent in 1948, the wing was redesignated as the 7th Bombardment Wing, Heavy on 1 August.
 In November 1948, B-36B aircraft began to join the B-36As.
 On 7 December one of the new B-36Bs flew a nonstop simulated bombing mission to Hawaii, dropping a 10,000 lb simulated bombload in the ocean.
-The flight took over 35 and a half hours and covered more than 8,000 miles.
+The flight took over 35 1/2 hours and covered more than 8,000 miles.
 The wing's last B-29 was transferred on 6 December to the 97th Bombardment Group at Biggs Air Force Base.
 For 10 years, the "Peacemaker" served as the United States' major deterrent weapons system.

 The 11th Bombardment Group was activated on 1 December 1948 with the 26th, 42d, and 98th Bombardment Squadrons, Heavy assigned.
 The 11th Bomb Group was assigned to Eighth Air Force, but attached to the 7th wing and was also equipped with B-36As for training.
 A five ship B-36 formation was flown on 15 January 1949, in an air review over Washington, D.C., commemorating the inauguration of the President of the United States, Harry S. Truman.